 The National Fish Habitat Partnership

-The Western Native Trout Initiative (WNTI) is one of 19 nationally recognized fish habitat partnerships in the United States.
+The Western Native Trout Initiative (WNTI) is one of 20 nationally recognized fish habitat partnerships in the United States.
 Although WNTI has specific goals associated with western native trout and char, habitat connectivity, and water quality and quantity, the partnership also serves to advance the goals of the National Fish Habitat Partnership (NFHP) – to protect, restore, and enhance the nation’s fish and aquatic communities through partnerships that foster fish habitat conservation and improve quality of life for all Americans.
-For more information about NFHP, visit the website.
+For more information about NFHP, you can visit the website or watch a video celebrating our 10 year story.

 The Coastal Fish Habitat Partnerships